-A Catalytic Project is defined as a project of significant scale and scope that will make a substantial impact and contribution to the achievement of the vision and goals of the Province.
 It is also acknowledged that projects cut across these goals and objectives and seldom only contributes to a single goal or objective.
 It is for this reason that it is imperative for prioritisation purposes, to give specific preference and attention to projects that impacts on as many as possible of the strategic goals of the Province.

 It is further recognised that there are different categories of Catalytic Projects.
 Some are mostly government projects driven through social need and demand, whilst others are largely private sector driven to capitalise on economic development opportunities.
-It is virtually impossible to prioritise across projects that are needs driven, enabling by providing essential infrastructure, or are regarded as economic game changers.
-It is for this reason that the current framework for prioritisation of catalytic projects provide for the following three categories:
+In this context three types of catalytic projects have been identified: